12 Jobs in America Nobody Wants to Work Anymore

 BlueSkyImages/Adobe restaurant worker serving two fast food meals with smile

-Pro tip: Even one of these relatively low-paying jobs can provide you with the money to pay off debts or save toward a long-term goal.
-So, consider taking advantage of the opportunities that are springing up everywhere.
+Pro tip: Even one of these relatively low-paying jobs can provide you with the money to crush your debts or save toward a long-term goal.

 Truck drivers